rwestlund/paladin/README.md

-# Superv
+# Paladin

 A simple process supervisor written in Go.

 ## Description

-Superv (pronounced 'super vee') is a simple way to launch and maintain services.
+Paladin is a simple way to launch and maintain services.
 It provides the following features:
 - Simple TOML configuration.
 - Automatically restart failed processes.
 - Log each process to a different file, even separating stdout and stderr.